About Sarah Pybus

 I am a Qualified Member (MITI) of the Institute of Translation and Interpreting and a Member (MCIL) of the Chartered Institute of Linguists.
 Since going freelance, I have contributed to the ITI Bulletin magazine, taken part in the 2013 Emerging Translators Programme at New Books in German and was awarded 1st place in the Nonfiction Translation Competition in January 2015.

 One of the most wonderful aspects of working in the translation industry is constantly being presented with new topics and opportunities to learn.
-I undertake regular continuing professional development (CPD) ranging from watching films and reading books in German to attending conferences (most recently the 2015 ITI Conference) and participating in online seminars on everything from client acquisition to writing skills.Get in touch
+I undertake regular continuing professional development (CPD) ranging from watching films and reading books in German to attending conferences and participating in online seminars on everything from client acquisition to writing skills.Get in touch